Image

 Secondhand smoke comes from burning tobacco products, like cigarettes, cigars, hookahs or pipes.
 It’s also what’s exhaled, or breathed out, by the person smoking.

 Cigarette and cigarillo (like a cigarette but rolled with brown paper) smoke contains over 7,000 chemicals, hundreds of which are toxic and about 70 that can directly cause cancer.
-Secondhand aerosol from e-cigarettes is also harmful, containing cancer-causing heavy metals like nickel, tin, arsenic and lead.
+Secondhand emissions from e-cigarettes are also harmful, containing cancer-causing heavy metals like nickel, tin, arsenic and lead.

-Thirdhand smoke, which is the residue and gasses left on furniture, clothes, walls in a room or car after someone smokes or vapes, is also harmful too.
+Thirdhand smoke, which is the pollutants left on furniture, clothes, walls in a room or car after someone smokes or vapes, is harmful too.

 Harms of Secondhand Smoke

-Secondhand smoke is dangerous for all people—there is no safe amount of secondhand smoke.
+Secondhand smoke is dangerous for all people—there is no safe amount of secondhand smoke or e-cigarette emissions.

 • Breathing secondhand smoke increases one’s risk of stroke, heart attack, respiratory diseases and lung cancer—even if you’ve never smoked.